PSeitz/flexineering/content/posts/binggan.md

 The recipe: interleaving test, stack-offset variation, cache/BPU “trashers”, and extra signals like perf counters and peak memory.

 If that sounds useful—or mildly infuriating—read on.
-If not, then also read on, because anyone who meets reads is entitled to retrieve one cookie in person from me.
+If not, then also read on, because anyone who reads is entitled to retrieve one cookie in person from me.
-BTW. binggan (饼干) means cookie in Chinese.
+BTW binggan (饼干) means cookie in Chinese.

 # Key Features
 Here comes the obligatory list with emoji icons: